roberd13/Kubernetes-Quick-Install/README.md

 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | apt-key add -
 ```

-# Add a kubernetes repository for the latest stable one for the ubuntu flavor on the machine (here:xenial)
+# Add a kubernetes repository for the latest stable one for the ubuntu flavor on the machine (here:16.04 xenial)

 ```
 cat <<EOF >/etc/apt/sources.list.d/kubernetes.list